esandlin/ProjectAlpha/README.md

 # ProjectAlpha

+# Company Von : Project Alpha Stage

-A stand alone app with login gui
+A Java based stand alone application with login gui requiring user to sign in with their Company email and password.

+## Primary Application Requirements

+* security
+* login
+* stand alone application